 Regulations for the use of study carrels

 - Assignments normally cover the academic year.
 In any case, all assignments must be renewed yearly by June 15.
-Failure to renew by this date may lead to termination of carrel occupancy.
+Failure to renew by this date will lead to cancellation of the carrel assignment.

-- Carrels are for reading and research only and are not intended to provide office or conference space.
+- Carrels are for research only using library materials.
+They are not to be used as office or conference space.
 Studies are not soundproof and therefore should not be used for long conversations.

 - No furniture or equipment is to be moved from or introduced into a study, except by arrangement with the Circulation Desk.
 Heating and cooling ducts must not be covered.

-- Damage to furniture or equipment and necessary repairs or replacements should be reported immediately to the library privileges office.
+- Damage to furniture or equipment requiring repair or replacement should be reported immediately to the Circulation Desk.

 - Smoking is not allowed anywhere in the library.

-- No food or drink may be kept in closed study carrels.
+- No food or drink of any kind may be kept in closed study carrels.

 - No cooking or heating devices for preparing food or drink are allowed in the study carrels.